7 Reasons To Add Social Media Approval To Your Workflow

 The content calendar can be used in conjunction with your guidelines, or it can be used as a standalone system.
 If you choose to use a content calendar, you will need to decide how far in advance the calendar should be created.

-For example, you may choose to create the calendar on a monthly basis, or you may opt for a more flexible system that allows team members to submit content for approval.
+For example, you may choose to create the calendar on a monthly basis, or you may opt for a more flexible system that allows multiple team members to submit content for approval.

-4. Use Dedicated Calendar & Approval Tools
+4. Use Dedicated Calendar & Social Media Management Tools

-Also very important: your approval process should be tailored to the specific needs of your team and your social media accounts.
+Also very important: your approval process should be tailored to the specific needs of your marketing team and your social media accounts.
 There is no one-size-fits-all solution, so take the time to experiment with different methods until you find what works best for you.

 There are social media calendars and approval tools out there that can simplify this process immensely by centralizing everything in one place with features like: